 In a conversation with experts behind Universal Home Theaters, we’ve learned that the layout and the nature of the room can be as important as the system itself.
 For example, buying 7.1 system for a room not bigger than a closet would be really too much.
 On the other hand, size is not the only feature of a room you should worry about; the walls are important, as well.
 The smoothness or the roughness of the walls may affect the way sound behaves in this environment.
 This is why it’s usually worth setting apart some time and resources to make the room more acoustic.
 Finally, if you’re not alone, but like tuning up the volume, sound-proofing the room might be a good choice.

 So far, we mostly talked about things even a layman can understand.
 For example, it doesn’t take a sound expert to count the number of speakers or recognize if the wall of the room is smooth.
-On the other hand, the quality of speakers also depends on a bit more specific features like the sound quality and loudness.
+On the other hand, the quality of speakers also depends on a bit more specific features like sound quality and loudness.
 For getting the sound right with specifically designed products we recommend Graham Slee HiFi.